kataras/build-a-better-web-together/README.md

 ####The truth

 I did a big research and benchmarks in order to choose which framework suits me and my new project.
-The results, sadly, were really hurt me, disappointed me.
+The results, sadly, really hurted me, disappointed me.

 I was wondering if golang wasn't so fast on the web as I was reading, but, before let Golang and continue to develop with nodejs I told myself: